zsgithub2/Hublot-project/README.md

 <!-- About the project-->
 ## About the project
 Twitter is one of the most used Social Media.
 A lot of information is disseminated everyday.
 Lately, one can hardly distinguish real news from fake news.
-This project aims to build Machine Learning model that can predict which tweets are about a real disaster and which are not.
+This project aims to build a Machine Learning model that can predict which tweets are about real disasters and which are not.
 The project topic relates to a kaggle competition.
-We have two datasets (train and test) at our disposal to analyse and make the best prediction possible.
+We have two datasets (a training set and a test set) at our disposal to analyse and make the best prediction possible for the test set.

 <!-- Roadmap -->
 ## Roadmap
-We will start by carrying out a basic EDA to get familiar with the data.
+We will start by carrying out basic EDA to get familiar with the data.
 We will continue by applying text processing techniques to clean the tweets.
-We will finish by building different classifiers using different methods such as logistic regression, kNN, Decision trees etc.
+We will finish by building different classifiers using different methods such as logistic regression, kNN, Decision trees and Random Forest.
 Our objective is to get the best prediction score (accuracy).
 <!-- Progression report -->
 ## Progression report